 Words from wise travelers If you go to Cuba looking for problems, you will be inundated, as they exist in abundance.
 On the other hand, if you visit with an open mind, in the spirit of learning about a wonderful people and their unique society and culture, your journey will be unmatched.
 Cubans are as thrilled to have you as their guest as you are about getting to know them.

-Race and sex and LGBT+ issues are upside down compared to the United States.
+Race and sex and LGBTQ+ issues are upside down compared to the United States.

 Skin color is nebulous.
 A minority of Cubans are white or black.
 The vast majority of Cubans fall many shades in between.
 Don’t assume local comments about color are necessarily racist.
 The historical context is different.
 There are scores colors in Cuba.
 Best to assume every Cuban is proud of their place on the color spectrum.